 When most folks think about how the mismanagement of machine identities can impact revenue, they think about the downtime and aftermath of certificate-related outages.
 But I recently visited some wireless carriers in Southeast Asia that are learning in a very concrete way how ignoring machine identities can result in lost revenue.

-Speaking with a local wireless carrier about protecting their machine identities a month or two ago, I learned that they have been having trouble with WiFi data offloading hacks.
+Speaking with a local wireless carrier about managing their machine identities a month or two ago, I learned that they have been having trouble with WiFi data offloading hacks.
 But before we get into the details, let’s talk about why carriers would want to offload certain data traffic.

 According to an article written by cell tower lease experts Steel in the Air, “Wi-Fi offloading is the use of Wi-Fi technology to deliver data that was originally sourced by cellular networks.
 Wireless Service Providers can intentionally offload cellular 3/4G and LTE traffic to Wi-Fi, which basically means that the end user will be accessing unlicensed spectrum in the public domain via a Wi-Fi hotspot.
 Why are the wireless carriers interested in offloading subscribers from their networks where they get paid by the megabyte?
 Two words- Data Tsunami.”